-Cats are famous for being finicky, but if they stop eating altogether, they can develop feline hepatic lipidosis.
+Cats are famous for being finicky, but if they stop eating altogether, they can develop fatty liver disease.
 Here’s what’s you need to know about this serious liver condition.

-I had never heard of feline hepatic lipidosis, a liver condition, before Cleo got sick.
+I had never heard of fatty liver disease before my cat, Cleo, got sick.
 She’d always had a healthy appetite and I never had cause to worry about her.

 But when my new husband and his dog moved in, Cleo suddenly had canine competition.
 I knew she was having a hard time getting to her food, but I didn’t know the potential ramifications, so all I did was scold the dog.
 A month later, I realized Cleo had gone from over 12 pounds to under nine.
 She was always hiding, and wouldn’t eat even when placed out of the dog’s reach or offered her favorite foods.
 The veterinarian diagnosed her with feline hepatic lipidosis, also called fatty liver disease.